IB at GRHS

 - Study six courses - one in each of the six IB subject areas.

-- Take “Theory of Knowledge” - a unique course on the philosophy of learning
+- Take “Theory of Knowledge” - a unique capstone course of the IB program that centers on critical thinking.

-- Write an Extended Essay - a college-level research paper done under the direct supervision of one of our staff.
+- Write an Extended Essay - a college-level research paper, completed in a subject of the student's choice, done under the direct supervision of one of our GRHS staff.

-- Participate in CAS - a two-year program that includes 150 hours of creativity, activity, and service.
+- Participate in CAS - a two-year program that includes creativity, activity, and service.

 - Take the IB Exams.